mia3/crossmedia_fourallportal/README.md

 and is intended as a way to let developers quickly trigger the rebuild on demand.
 Note that the rebuild only happens if you flush the "all" or "system" caches.

+##### Dimension Handling

+This extension supports the import of Fields that contain differents dimension values.
+To map Dimension Values to specific TYPO3 Languages you need to configure Mappings in the Backend of TYPO3 in the Server Configuration.
+For each Language you want to map a Dimension to you need to create an Inline DimensionMapping Record that specifies the Language this Dimension should be mapped to and the Name/Value pairs to identify a specific Dimension.

 Adding a scheduled task
 -----------------------